ChairGamertag87/ChairGamertag87/README.md

 # Hi there 👋

-### I'm ChairGamertag87, a passionate French developer! 🇫🇷
+### I'm ChairGamertag87, a passionate French developer and IT Student! 🇫🇷

 I'm currently studying multiple programming languages, including **Java, JavaScript, Python, Bash, Dart, and more**.
 I love learning new technologies and working on exciting coding projects! 🚀